 Figure 11.
-Pavement Management System - StreetSaver
+Pavement Management Program - StreetSaver

-In 1998, the County began monitoring its roadway system using a Pavement Management Program (PMP) developed by the Metropolitan Transportation Commission (MTC), which is the transportation planning, coordinating, and financing agency for the nine-county San Francisco Bay.
+In 1998, the County began monitoring its roadway system using a PMP developed by the Metropolitan Transportation Commission (MTC), which is the transportation planning, coordinating, and financing agency for the nine-county San Francisco Bay.
 It is widely used by cities and counties throughout the State of California and used by some jurisdictions nationwide and other countries.
 In 2003, the MTC software was renamed to StreetSaver.

 Inspection of pavement conditions is performed every year on one-fourth of the County's pavement network, which places all roads on a four-year inspection cycle.
 A field inspection or visual inspection survey is conducted by pavement raters (two-man crew) who walk each individual road segment evaluating the pavement for signs of distresses.
 In early 2012, the County switched its data collection approach from paper inspection sheets to a hand-held computer device, as depicted in Figure 12.
-Not only does a hand-held device accelerate the collection of pavement distress data, but it is also an environmentally friendly methodology that reduces paper usage.
+Not only does a handheld device accelerate the collection of pavement distress data, but it also reduces paper usage - an environmentally friendly methodology.

 Figure 12.
-PDA device use in road inspection.
+Tablet device use in road inspection.